canonical/microk8s.io/docs/install-alternatives.md

 ## Windows 10

-Although Windows 10 now has some very useful features, such as the ability to install [Ubuntu as an app][ubuntu-app], the integration even of WSL2 still doesn't provide all the Ubuntu functionality required to make MicroK8s run smoothly out-of-the-box.
+Although Windows 10 now has some very useful features, such as the ability to install [Ubuntu as an app][ubuntu-app], the integration  of WSL2 still doesn't provide all the Ubuntu functionality required to make MicroK8s run smoothly out-of-the-box.